 My latest activity / hobby has been dirt bike riding.
-Yesterday I went for several hours with a couple of friends and had a really great time.
+Yesterday, before I went for several hours with a couple of friends and had a really great time, I purchased a brand new electric bike for sale UK.
 The picture is from today – we came across this bull on the trail.

 I did much better yesterday than my second time on the bike just three weeks ago.
 I had only just learned the basic controls of the bike and we got into some climbs that were so steep that coming down them wasn’t exactly “riding” as much as falling.

 At one point my bike stalled while I was coming down this hill, but it was so steep, that it didn’t change my ride at all – The bike is off, I’m standing on the brake and still careening out of control at about 10 mph.